-More than 50% of shoppers buy from mobile devices, so it is important to make sure your website is mobile ready and load quickly.
-Hence, with AMP (Mobile Accelerated Pages) technology user can access your website quickly on mobile devices.
+More than 50% of shoppers buy from mobile devices, so it is important to make sure your website is mobile-ready and load quickly.
+Hence, with AMP (Mobile Accelerated Pages) technology users can access your website quickly on mobile devices.

 In Shopify, you can easily generate AMP pages for your site quickly and efficiently with FireAMP or RocketAmp Apps.
 Both these Apps have an over four-star rating on the Shopify App Store and improve your page loading time on mobile.
 Otherwise, you could consider creating the Shopify API to develop these AMP pages.